Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 Ft.
 Lauderdale, Florida 33301

-Keep in mind that the existence of a marriage license in Broward County public records does not mean that the couple is still married.
+Note: Keep in mind that the existence of a marriage license in Broward County public records does not mean that the couple is still married.
 Looking through the county’s public divorce records would confirm if they remain married.

 The Clerk of Court (CoC) does not maintain a database of divorce certificates.
 Instead, searchers should look through case records for marriage dissolutions.
-However, the website does have a free Case Search function.6
+However, the website does have a Free Case Search Function.6

 Source: Broward County Clerk of Courts6